Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Preliminaries

-In this section, we recall the signature extraction algorithm from ~\cite{C:CarJagMir20}.
-The aim, as discussed earlier, is to extract an $(\epsilon, \delta)$-functionally equivalent network.
-The adversarial goals and the resources required for the extraction are outlined in Section \ref{assumptions}.
+In this section, we recall the signature-extraction algorithm from~\cite{C:CarJagMir20}.
 The extraction is performed layer by layer: first, we recover the parameters of layer 1, then use them to reconstruct layer 2, and so on.
 We now explain the process of recovering layer $i$, assuming that the first $i-1$ layers of the target network $f$ have been correctly extracted.

-The recovery of each layer consists of two parts.
-The first part is a signature recovery (following~\cite{C:CarJagMir20}), which recovers each matrix row $A^{(i)}_k$ up to a scaling factor.
-The second part is sign recovery (following~\cite{Hannah}'s tweak of~\cite{EC:CCHRSS24}) which determines the sign of the scaling factor for each neuron.
-As our focus is on signature recovery, we refer the reader to ~\cite{Hannah} and~\cite{EC:CCHRSS24} for a description of the sign recovery.

-Signature recovery is carried out in five main steps: searching critical points, recovering partial signatures, merging partial signatures, finding missing entries in the signatures, and computing the bias.
+Signature extraction is carried out in five main steps: searching critical points, recovering partial signatures, merging partial signatures, finding missing entries in the signatures, and computing the bias.

 \textbf{Random search for critical points.} In each polytope, the network behaves affinely, meaning that the derivative of $f$ remains constant within the same polytope.
 Therefore, critical points can be identified when a change in the derivative occurs, indicating that a critical hyperplane has been crossed.
 To find these critical points, we apply a binary search along random lines in the input space.
 See Appendix~\ref{search for ccps} for a detailed explanation.